 The performance of the executive directors is assessed by the chief executive taking into account feedback sought from relevant members of staff and the board.
 The performance of the chief executive is assessed by the chair taking into account feedback sought from relevant members of staff and the board.
-The performance of the non-executive directors is assessed by the chair taking into account feedback sought from the executive directors and governors.
+The performance of the non-executive directors is assessed by the chair taking into account feedback sought from relevant from the executive directors and governors.
 The performance of the chair is assessed by the senior independent director in collaboration with the chair of the council of governors' appointments committee taking into account feedback sought from directors and governors.

-14. 2: Disclose Board B.6.2 Where there has been external evaluation of the board and/ or governance of the trust, the external facilitator should be identified in the annual report and a statement made as to whether they have any other connection to the trust.
-Not applicable in 2021/22.

-Part of schedule A (see above) Relating to Code of Governance reference Summary of requirement 15.
-2: Disclose Board C.1.1 The directors should explain in the annual report their responsibility for preparing the annual report and accounts, and state that they consider the annual report and accounts, taken as a whole, are fair, balanced and understandable and provide the information necessary for patients, regulators and other stakeholders to assess the NHS foundation trust's performance, business model and strategy.
+14. 2: Disclose Board B.6.2 Where there has been external evaluation of the board and/or governance of the trust, the external facilitator should be identified in the annual report and a statement made as to whether they have any other connection to the trust.
+Not appli icable in 2021/22.
+15. 2: Disclose Board C.1.1 The directors should explain in the annual report their responsibility for preparing the annual report and accounts, and state that they consider the annual report and accounts, taken as a whole, are fair, balanced and understandable and provide the information necessary for patients, regulators and other stakeholders to assess the NHS foundation trust's performance, business model and strategy.
 Directors should also explain their approach to quality governance in the annual governance statement (within the annual report).
 See also FT ARM paragraph 2.95.
-See the annual governar nce statement at section 3.7.
+See the a nnual governance statement at sec tion 3.7.
 16. 2: Disclose Board C.2.1 The annual report should contain a statement that the board has conducted a review of the effectiveness of its system of internal controls.
-See the annual governar nce statement at section 3.7.
-17. 2: Disclose Audit committee/ control environment C.2.2 A trust should disclose in the annual report: (a) if it has an internal audit function, how the function is structured and what role it performs; or (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its risk management and internal control processes.
-In 2021/22 the Trust's internal audit function was provide by RSM UK Risk Assurance Services LLP.
-The purpose of internal audit is to provide the Trust board, via the audit committee, with an independent and objective opinion on risk management, internal control and governance arrangements.
-The scope of coverage in 2021/22 includer • Patient experience/complaints he purpose of d, via the audit ective opinion l governance Statutory and mandatory training Remote and new ways of working • Financial systems an a payroll 18.
+See the a innual governance e statement at se ection 3.7.

+Trust boa The scopy P F In S R V S S S B S S S S S S S S S S S S S S S rd, via the audit c e of coverage in 2 tatient experience inancial systems formation govern tatutory and man emote and new w Vorkforce plannin Business cases (p ommittee, with an i 2021/22 included: /complaints and payroll nance (DSP oolkit) datory training /ays of working g, resource, recruit independent and 18.
 2: Disclose Audit committee/ council of governors C.3.5 If the council of governors does not accept the audit committee's recommendation on the appointment, reappointment or removal of an external auditor, the board of directors should include in the annual report a statement from the audit committee explaining the recommendation and should set out reasons why the council of governors has taken a different position.

-Part of schedule A (see above) Relating to Code of Governance reference Summary of requirement 19.
 2: Disclose Audit committee C.3.9 A separate section of the annual report should describe the work of the audit committee in discharging its responsibilities.
-The report should include: the significant issues that the committee considered in relation to financial statements, operations and compliance, and how these issues were addressed; an explanation of how it has assessed the effectiveness of the external audit process and the approach taken to the appointment or re-appointment of the external auditor, the value of external audit services and information on the length of tenure of the current audit firm and when a tender was last conducted; and if the external auditor provides non-audit services, the value of the non-audit services provided and an explanation of how auditor objectivity and independence are safeguarded.
+The report should include: the significant issues that the committee considered in relation to financial statements, operations and compliance, and how these issues were addressed; • an explanation of how it has assessed the effectiveness of the external audit process and the approach taken to the appointment or re-appointment of the external auditor, the value of external audit services and information on the length of tenure of the current audit firm and when a tender was last conducted; and • if the external auditor provides non-audit services, the value of the non-audit services provided and an explanation of how auditor objectivity and independence are safeguarded.
+2: Disclose 2: Disclose Audit committee 2: Disclose Audit committee C.3.9